mmcglone/comp-check/README.md

   fullName
 );
 ```
-Our function is impure because it throws errors that it doesn't catch,
+It's impure because it throws errors that it doesn't catch, for example,
-when `userFromId` or `father` return null:
+when `userFromId` or `father` returns null:
 ```javascript
 fatherFullName(123); // Fred Smith
 fatherFullName(789); // TypeError: Cannot read property 'father' of null